canonical/pebble/README.md

 ### Running the daemon (server)

-If pebble is installed and the `$PEBBLE` directory is set up, running the daemon is easy:
+If Pebble is installed and the `$PEBBLE` directory is set up, running the daemon is easy:

 ```
 $ pebble run